pnnl/ruleset-checking-tool/docs/ruleset_functions/get_hvac_systems_5_6_serving_multiple_floors_b.md

 ## get_hvac_systems_5_6_serving_multiple_floors_b

-**Description:** Get the list the system 5, 5a, 5b, 6, 6a, 6b hvac system IDs that are modeled as serving more than one floor in the baseline design model.
+**Description:** Get a dictionary of the system 5, 5a, 5b, 6, 6a, 6b hvac system IDs that are modeled as serving more than one floor in the baseline design model.
+The dictionary consists of the hvac system ids as the key and the number of floors served as the value associated with the key.

 **Inputs:**
 - **B-RMR**: To determine if any system type 5, 5a, 5b, 6, 6a, 6bs are modeled as serving more than one floor in the baseline.

 **Returns:**
-- **hvac_systems_5_6_serving_multiple_floors_list_b**: A list that saves all hvac system ids of system types 5, 5a, 5b, 6, 6a, 6b that serve more than 1 floor in the baseline design model.
+- **hvac_systems_5_6_serving_multiple_floors_dict_b**: A dictionary that saves all hvac system ids of system types 5, 5a, 5b, 6, 6a, 6b that serve more than 1 floor in the baseline design model and the number of floors served by each.

 **Function Call:**